The Saracens Foundation are extremely proud of our ever-growing disABILITY sport programmes that support a wide range of individuals and needs.

 During the session, we provide a respite area to parents and carers in one of hospitality suites, where they are able to have some time to themselves for a couple of hours.

-Strictly Sarrie is our disABILITY dance provision for individuals aged 14 to 24 with high functioning disabilities.
-It offers an opportunity for young people with a disability to be part of a dance club as well as importantly increasing their health and fitness levels.
+Strictly Sarrie is our disABILITY dance programme for individuals aged 11+ with high functioning disabilities.
+We offer an opportunity for young people with a disability to improve their fitness, develop their social skills and learn how to dance.

-The sessions are led by Saracens dance coaches and supported by a base of volunteers, but with input from the group participants who are encouraged to take ownership of the sessions, choosing the dance styles, music and choreography to focus on.
-Dance routines range from street dance and cheerleading through to freestyle dance.
-At the end of the session the group always have a chance to talk about the highlight of the week and cement friendships made.
-The session ends when stickers or certificates are awarded in front of parents.
+The sessions are led by our highly qualified dance coaches and supported by a base of volunteers, with input from the participants who are encouraged to take ownership of the sessions choosing the dance styles, music and choreography to focus on.
+Dance routines range from street dance and cheerleading through to freestyle dance and often challenge our participants to learn a performance for one of our showcase days.
+These have included performing at London Stadium and Allianz Park.

 Sarrie’s RFC is our disABILITY rugby club for young people aged 14 to 24 with high functioning disabilities who train on our very own 4G pitch using rugby as a tool for change.
 Sarrie’s RFC provides a regular opportunity for physical exercise whilst also putting an emphasis on developing the member’s social skills and behaviour.
 Our sessions are designed to have the perfect balance between repetition and progression so that our members do not get overwhelmed but continue to develop.